The Manaslu Circuit Trek: Experience Nepal’s Untouched Wilderness

 The trail changes landscapes as you ascend, with fewer settlements, dramatic cliffs, gorges, waterfalls, cascades, and mountains.
 It passes through remote Tibetan Buddhism-influenced villages, visiting sacred monasteries, chortens, prayer flags, and spiritual traditions.
 Sama Gaon and Lho villages offer warm hospitality and harmony with nature.

-From Larkya La pass, the landscape changes dramatically as you enter the Marsyangdi Valley, transitioning from harsh terrain to lush forests and terraced farmlands before connecting with Annapurna Circuit.
+From Larkya La pass, the landscape changes dramatically as you enter the Marsyangdi Valley, transitioning from harsh terrain to lush forests and terraced farmlands before connecting with the Annapurna Circuit.

 Major Highlights of Manaslu Circuit Trek 14 days